illinois/clip-illinois/README.md

 10am.
 "Thanks for the list of late-add students- I really need to email them..."  *add@illi* to the rescue and _Bam!_ my clipboard no longer netids but a list of email addresses.
 Thanks clip-illinois.

 11am.
-They dropped 'em faster than *drop@illi@* could remove @illinois.edu from my clipboard; now I could paste netids.
+They dropped 'em faster than *drop@illi* could remove @illinois.edu from my clipboard; now I could paste netids.
 Thanks _clip-illinois_.

 _clip-illinois_ was created by Lawrence Angrave who needed to do more with less time.
 Please send additions, chocolate and bug reports to angrave.